tylim88/FirelordJS/README.md

 \*\* I am confident it has the best type safe and nothing come close to it and I put money on my words.
 I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:

 1. found something better: 75 cups
-2. created something better: 1000 cups (you don't need to make full fledge library, something that is minimally better is enough, open an issue if you want to take this challenge)
+2. created something better: 1000 cups (you don't need to a make full fledge library, something that is minimally better is enough, open an issue if you want to take this challenge)

 ## Have Questions?